Pretty in pink: A roseate spoonbill at Merritt Island, Florida.

 Because of a poem, I have another name for snowy egrets that describes how I feel when I see them:

 North America's western birds are often similar to their eastern cousins.

 Notice his flycatcher beak (not a seed-eating beak) and slightly angular head.
 Like the eastern phoebe he perches prominently and upright.
 If we could see him in motion, he'd be fly catching.
 Right now he has a message for hikers. 😉

 You'll have to go west if you want to see this bird.
 Native to southwestern Oregon, California, Arizona, New Mexico and southwest Texas, the black phoebe barely migrates.
 You can find him year round in Central and South America, too.

 Tiny and jewel-like, hummingbirds are "super-birds."
 They beat their wings 80 times per second and fly backwards and upside down.
 And that's only the start.

 Next Wednesday we'll get to see these super birds at their best on PBS NATURE's season premiere: Super Hummingbirds.

-Filmed in Columbia, Peru and Costa Rica, the program showcases surprising information about hummingbirds' lives.
+Filmed in Colombia, Peru and Costa Rica, the program showcases surprising information about hummingbirds' lives.